Microsoft-Innovation-Center-Torino/CloudTech-16/BigData/HOL/HOL-HDIBatchAnalysisAndPowerBI.md

 At the end of this section you will have created five new Hive tables, and output data to the storage account.
 The next sections will demonstrate using Microsoft Power BI to connect to the data, shape the data, and create visualizations.

-# 6. HDInsight Integration with Microsoft Power BI through PowerQuery #
+# 6. [Optional] HDInsight Integration with Microsoft Power BI through PowerQuery #

 Those who depend on data often use Excel to shape, filter and organize data.
 Power Query is now available as an add-in with Excel to provide a visual environment to build repeatable data shaping processes.
 In many ways, this can be considered "Self-Service ETL" with a strength in shaping data through a familiar Excel interface.